-[2] Offeror's past performance and references: 2-page limit (not including samples of previous work, which may be attachments); possible points: 20.
+[2] Offeror's past performance and references: 2 pg. limit (not including samples of previous work, which may be attachments); possible points 20

 The proposal must provide a detailed account of the Offeror's record in implementing similar activities to those outlined in the tasks and activities.
-This should include sufficient information to demonstrate the Offeror's methodology and skills are based on extensive prior experience in conducting surveys and drafting policy assessment and recommendation reports.
-It is expected that Offerors who can demonstrate substantial relevant experience should be in a position to submit more attractive cost proposals than Offerors with less relevant experience.
+This should include sufficient information to demonstrate the Offeror's performance for the above tasks and activities and include how the overall approach is based on extensive prior experience.

 Offerors should also provide a minimum of three (3) references for past and present clients for which the Offeror has completed a similar task.
-References must include contact information; it being noted that USAID LinkSME reserves the right to verify references.
+References must include contact information.

-[3] Offeror's Personnel Experience and Capacities: 3-page limit (not including resumes or CVs, which are attachments); possible points: 30.
+[3] Offeror's Personnel Experience and Capacities: 2 pg. limit (not including resumes or CVs of all proposed A2F experts, which are attachments); possible points 50

-The technical proposal must include a description (biographical sketch acceptable) of at least two, but not more than five, personnel who would directly work on this subcontract.
-Resumes or CVs must be submitted as attachments for individuals and do not count within the page limitations of this section.
+The technical proposal must include a description (biographical sketch acceptable) of all A2F experts and other key-personnel who would directly work on this assignment.
+Resumes or CVs must be submitted as attachments for individuals submitted in this section and do not count within the page limitations of this section.

-This section will be marked on the extent to which the Offeror or its personnel have experience in the design and implementation of relevant regulatory reviews.
+This section will be marked on the extent to which the Offeror's or its personnel have experience in supporting SMEs in general and their access to finance in particular.